You don’t choose your fantasies

 Whatever the country, cultures, traditions or religious beliefs, a child is never asking for sex.

-In an incestuous family the differences between the generations are blurred, encroaching upon the spaces and roles of each other, and there is not much respect for privacy.
-Consequently, it is difficult for children to properly understand the differences between young and old.
-In these families, there is an incestuous atmosphere without incest necessarily occurring.
+In an incestuous environment the differences between the generations are blurred, encroaching upon the spaces and roles of each other, and there is not much respect for privacy.

 Children who grow up in an incestuous family may have difficulty building their own identity and their own desires, and they may also find it difficult to perceive themselves as being different from those around them.
 This deficiency can cause them to become aggressors in spite of themselves, by imposing their choices or desires without understanding that others do not share them.